mdemarne/Obey/README.md

 ```

 The `message` is the string that will be printed, the `originTree` is the subtree that raised the warning (and its position will be used by the compilation reporter).

-## Coming enhancements
-- Adding rules not as a library dependency, but as a library dependency for Obey only.
-- Moving some rule logic outside the compiler plugin (e.g. `obey-list` should not trigger the compiler).
-  - Rules that do not require semantic information could even be run outside of the compiler plugin, but this makes it less obvious.
-It will need to be thought through a bit more.
-- Write a transformation rule example that can shown as a demo as well.
-- Run obey on large scale project (w/o XML! and Java weird stuffs).
-  - Did not receive anything from https://stackoverflow.com/questions/30025596/stopping-compilation-after-a-compiler-plugin-using-play so far.
-- DONE: Having only one key to select rule to run (mix warn/fix - differentiated at runtime).

-- DONE: Update scalameta to be able to add back root comments using source
-- DONE: Cleanup the SBT plugin to avoid having too much redundancy in it.